-January 2006 - CBS Corporation and Viacom, Incorporated, are divided into separate companies.
-Sumner becomes chairman of the board for both companies.
-Separate chief executive officers are appointed for the companies.
+January 2006 - CBS Corporation and Viacom are divided into separate companies.
+Redstone becomes chairman of the board for both, but separate chief executive officers are appointed.

-February 2006 - His son, Brent, sues Redstone, accusing him of favoring daughter Shari in business matters.
-Redstone eventually buys out Brent's stake in National Amusements, Inc. as part of a settlement.
+February 2006 - Brent Redstone sues his father, accusing him of favoring daughter Shari Redstone in business matters.
+Redstone eventually buys out his son’s stake in National Amusements, Inc., as part of a settlement.